Isko Moreno 2022 presidential campaign: Rallies

 On October 24, 2021, Moreno's supporters held a "blue wave caravan," which was joined by about 1,000 motorcycle riders and 100 vehicles.
 On November 15, 2021, Moreno held another motorcade in Metro Manila and Cebu.
 Organizers estimated about 5,000 motorcycle riders and 500 cars joined the event in Metro Manila and 500 participants in Cebu.
 Moreno's official campaign website was later launched on November 25, 2021, during a virtual meet-and-greet.

 On February 8, 2022, Isko Moreno held his proclamation rally at the Kartilya ng Katipunan in Manila.
 He was joined by his running mate Ong and Aksyon's senatorial slate.

 On February 20, 2022, Moreno started his campaign in Mindanao, beginning in the region of Bangsamoro.
 Campaign events in the region notably featured local officials pushing for a Moreno and Sara Duterte (ISSA) tandem.
 As a result, Ong was absent from the campaign activities, a decision that was made by their campaign manager Banayo stating that it might be "embarrassing" for Ong to go there due to the support for Duterte.
-Moreno's camp distanced themselves from the purported tandem, affirming their support for Ong.
+Moreno's camp eventually distanced themselves from the purported tandem, affirming their support for Ong.

 Moreno is the first candidate to meet with Bangsamoro Chief Minister Murad Ebrahim who welcomed him as an "incoming president" during a courtesy call As a result, this was reported as a sign that Ebrahim has endorsed Moreno's campaign.
 Ebrahim's party and the Moro Islamic Liberation Front later clarified that the Bangsamoro regional government has yet to formally endorse any candidate and that the "warm welcome" for Moreno was not tantamount to an endorsement.
 Ebrahim eventually endorsed Leni Robredo and Sara Duterte as president and vice president respectively.